 Elisa Pineda is a Doctor in Spatial Epidemiology and Public Health Nutrition.
 She works at The George Institute for Global Health UK within the School of Public Health at Imperial College London and is an honorary fellow at the Centre for Health Economics & Policy Innovation (CHEPI).

-She recently won the Imperial College Research Fellowship to study the impact of food environments on health and the influence of food choice architecture interventions on dietary patterns and health.
-Her research interests include spatial epidemiology, nutritional science, public health, policy analysis and environmentally sustainable diets.
+She recently won the Imperial College Research Fellowship to study the impact of food environments food choice architecture interventions on dietary patterns and health.
+Her research interests include spatial epidemiology, nutritional science, public health, food policy, and environmentally sustainable diets.

-Elisa holds a PhD in Epidemiology and Public Health Nutrition from University College London (UCL), an MSc in Nutritional Science from the Food and Development Research Centre (CIAD) in Mexico and a BSc in Chemical-Biology with a specialty in Food Technology from the University of Sonora in Mexico.
+Elisa holds a PhD in Spatial Epidemiology and Public Health Nutrition from University College London (UCL), an MSc in Nutritional Science from the Food and Development Research Centre (CIAD) in Mexico and a BSc in Chemical-Biology with a speciality in Food Technology from the University of Sonora in Mexico.